 The Call for Presentations is posted in November the year prior to the Conference.

 With Large Loss the focus is thus on identifying a particular adjuster who will spearhead the presentation, and that individual will select appropriate experts to help explore the relevant issues of the case.
 The selection of types of claims and adjusters takes place in the spring of each year in anticipation of the fall event.

-Come join industry leaders in Frisco, Texas, June 25-26, to learn more about the many ways technology is changing the way we work.
-Over two days, we'll provide interactive educational sessions for both adjusters and managers, helping you explore the numerous ways technology is changing the way claims are adjusted.
-Participants may select from a variety of technology-focused claims courses from two robust tracks.
+Come join industry leaders in Denver, Colorado, July 28-29, as we examine current and future trends and possibilities as technology helps us improve current efficiencies and practices for claims professionals.
+Over two days, we'll provide interactive educational sessions for insurance professionals, helping you explore the numerous ways technology is changing the way claims are being managed and adjusted.
+Participants will select from a variety of technology-focused claims courses.

-We'll also feature an Expo with 70+ service providers from across the nation who are intimately involved in these new technologies and can provide information and solutions that address many of the changes you are facing now and in the near future.
+We'll also feature an Expo with 60+ service providers from across the nation who are intimately involved in these new technologies and can provide information and solutions that address many of the changes you are facing now and in the near future.

-PLRB greatly appreciates the following claims service providers for their outstanding support for the 2019 Technology and Claims Symposium.
+PLRB greatly appreciates the following claims service providers for their outstanding support for the 2022 Technology and Claims Symposium.